luncheon/isaaccss/README.md

   - Must be one of the [known properties](https://github.com/known-css/known-css-properties/blob/master/data/all.json) or a [custom property](https://developer.mozilla.org/docs/Web/CSS/--*)
 - Required `value` indicates the property value
   - `$bar` will be replaced with `var(--bar)`
+    - Custom property set libraries, such as [Open Props](https://open-props.style/), can help with design themes
 - Optional trailing `*` increases ID-[specificity](https://developer.mozilla.org/docs/Web/CSS/Specificity), more than one can be specified
   - For example, add `*` to the preferred style between `:hover` and `:active`
 - Optional trailing `!` indicates [`!important`](https://developer.mozilla.org/en-US/docs/Web/CSS/important)